 Ecwid users generally don’t have a lot to complain about, but the negative reviews I’ve found tend to focus on the following:

-- Unavailability Of Customer Service: Personal customer support via phone and live chat is only available with paid plans, and the wait for replies to inquiries can be longer than customers would like.
-This is fairly typical of most shopping carts, but it’s still a bummer to not be able to call in for aid with the Venture plan.
+- Unavailability Of Customer Service: Personal customer support via phone and live chat is available only with paid plans, and the wait for replies to inquiries can be longer than customers would like.
+This is fairly typical of most shopping carts, but it’s still a bummer.

 - Limited Features On The Free Plan: There’s a reason the free plan is free.
-You won’t have access to discount creation, inventory management, and other fairly “basic” features.
+You won’t have access to discount creation, inventory management, and other fairly basic features.
 The free plan also limits you to 10 products.
-Fortunately, Ecwid’s paid plans are very affordable and come with many more features.
+Fortunately, Ecwid’s paid plans are competitively priced, and they include many more desired features.

 Positive Reviews & Testimonials

 Ecwid scores well on overall customer satisfaction on many user review sites.
-In particular, I noticed on G2 Crowd that Ecwid rates just as highly as some of its better-known competitors like Shopify, BigCommerce, and WordPress’ own ecommerce plugin (WooCommerce):
+In particular, I noticed on G2 Crowd that Ecwid ratings put it within reach of some of its big-name competitors, such as Shopify, BigCommerce, and WooCommerce:

 Here’s what customers like about Ecwid:

 - Low Price: Compared with other shopping carts, Ecwid is reasonably priced.
 The fact that you can start selling without investing a cent is a major positive, even for people who acknowledge limitations in customization and design potential.

-- Facebook Integration: Merchants love being able to sell on Facebook; customers never have to leave your Facebook page.
+- Social Media Integrations: Merchants love being able to sell on Facebook, in particular.
+Customers never have to leave your Facebook page.

 - Multi-Lingual Capabilities: Don’t let a language barrier cost you a sale.
 Ecwid’s language capabilities (which are available even with the free plan) surpass those of many other shopping carts.

-If you’re thinking about adding a cart to an existing website for the first time (with Ecwid or another cart plugin), you may need to up your security game.
-Websites that incorporate ecommerce require more security than websites that only produce content, because you’re now collecting sensitive credit card information from customers.
-(Check out our article on SSL certificates for an introduction to online security.)
+Anytime you add a shopping cart to an existing website for the first time, whether it’s Ecwid or another plugin, you may need to up your security game.
+Websites that incorporate eCommerce require more security than websites that only produce content because you’re now collecting sensitive credit card information from customers.

-- Free Starter Site: Because you’re just using a one-page website from Ecwid that also functions as your shopping cart, your entire website uses HTTPS and is protected by an SSL certificate from Ecwid.
+- Free Instant Site: If you’re just using a one-page website from Ecwid that also functions as your shopping cart, your entire website uses HTTPS and is protected by an SSL certificate from Ecwid.

 - Integrating Into An Existing Website: While the store portions of your website are covered by Ecwid’s SSL certificate, you’ll likely want an SSL certificate for the rest of your site as well.
-Check with your specific sitebuilder to find out how to acquire one, if you don’t already have it.
+Check with your site builder to find out how to acquire one, if you don’t already have it.

-Ecwid is also Level 1 PCI DSS compliant and uses Amazon Web Services for secure hosting.
+Ecwid is also Level 1 PCI-DSS compliant and uses Amazon Web Services for secure hosting.
 The online support center offers numerous tips for increasing and maintaining security on your website, which you’d be wise to peruse.

-Although “Ehk-wid” is perhaps not ideal for very large companies, it’s just right for smaller “eh-commerce” businesses.
-Subscriptions are quite affordable and the overall the learning curve is small.
-You can start with the aptly-named “Starter Site” for free if you have 10 or fewer products to sell.
-Then, if you’re digging it, you always have the option to keep the Starter Site setup forever and simply upgrade Ecwid plans as you require more features and apps.
+Although Ecwid may not be not suitable for very large companies, it’s just right for smaller cCommerce businesses.
+Subscriptions are quite affordable, and the learning curve is low.
+You can start with the aptly-named “Instant Site” for free if you have 10 or fewer products to sell.
+And you always have the option to keep the Instant Site setup forever and simply upgrade Ecwid plans as you require more features and apps.

 Meanwhile, even the free Ecwid plan allows you to plug your Ecwid store into as many other websites as you like.
-Just be aware that when Ecwid says you can plug in to “any site” on the free plan, they mean “normal” websites.
-Dropping your Ecwid cart into social media platforms (like Facebook) or syncing with marketplaces (like eBay) requires a paid Ecwid subscription.
+Dropping your Ecwid cart into social media platforms (such as Facebook) or syncing with marketplaces (such as eBay) requires a paid Ecwid subscription, starting at $15/month.

-At any rate, you can keep your starter Ecwid store going as long as you want while you develop a full-blown website on the side.
-The main issue you’ll likely run into is the limited free themes (there’s just one), as well as the need for extra apps or CSS editing to make large-scale changes to your store design.
+At any rate, you can keep your Instant Ecwid store going as long as you want while you develop a full-blown website on the side.
+The main issue you’ll likely run into is the limited free themes as well as the need for extra apps or CSS editing to make large-scale changes to your store design.

-On the other hand, if you already have a rockin’ website with a large following and simply want to begin selling products, the Ecwid plugin is definitely worth a shot, especially versus starting from scratch with an all-in-one eCommerce website.
-I’d suggest exploring what your current sitebuilder offers in terms of features and add-ons and look for overlap (or non-overlap) with Ecwid’s offerings.
-Whether you choose Ecwid or another online shopping cart in the end, I wish you luck on your way to ecommerce/eh-commerce success.
+For users who have a robust website with a large following and simply want to begin selling products, the Ecwid plugin is definitely worth a look, especially when compared to starting from scratch with an all-in-one eCommerce website.
+Start by exploring what your current site builder offers in terms of features and add-ons and look for overlap with Ecwid’s offerings.
+Whether you choose Ecwid or another online shopping cart, I wish you luck on your way to eCommerce success.